PrePress Express Drum Scanning FAQ

 The results are spectacular.

-So what are those BLUE lines in drum scans?
+So what are those BLUE lines in drum scans anyway?

 Well long story short they are scratches through the first layer of the emulsion (Color Negative only).